picosh/official-blog/rfc-imgs.md

 We think this service would be genuinely useful to terminal enthusiasts who want to quickly take a pic and share it in chat or use it in a blog.

-We received a few questions asking about charging for our services in order to help sustain it long term.
+We also received a few questions asking about charging for our services in order to help sustain it long term.
 No one wants to join a platform that then disappears after a year.
-This really is a confluence of us wanting to host images for our personal blogs, imagining others would find that useful if it were seamless, and also a way to help support service costs and active development.
+This really is a confluence of us wanting to host images for our personal blogs, imagining others would find it useful, and also a way to help support service costs and active development.

 # moderation